dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/Contract Flow.md

 8.

 ## Functions DreamEther Contract

+### `setAttributor( address )`
+Sets the contract address that manages the withdrawl of funds accumulated from buying activity.

+### `withdraw( proof )`
+Provide the hash of the latest ambient attribution system that includes a calculation of how much your specific address should receive.

 ### addModerator( address )
 Adds the moderator at the bottom of the stack.
 ### revokeModerator( address )